Prime number: Definition and examples

 No even number $n$ greater than 2 is prime because any such number can be expressed as the product $2\times n/2$.
 Therefore, every prime number other than 2 is an odd number, and is called an odd prime.
 Similarly, when written in the usual decimal system, all prime numbers larger than 5 end in 1, 3, 7, or 9.
 The numbers that end with other digits are all composite: decimal numbers that end in 0, 2, 4, 6, or 8 are even, and decimal numbers that end in 0 or 5 are divisible by 5.

-The set of all primes is sometimes denoted by $\mathbf{P}$ (a boldface capital P) or by $\mathbb{P}$ (a blackboard bold capital P).
+The set of all primes is occasionally denoted by $\mathbf{P}$ (a boldface capital P) or by $\mathbb{P}$ (a blackboard bold capital P).